-Unlike town budgets, which have four separate funds, village expenses are included within one general fund and billed equally to all village property owners based on the value of their property.
+Unlike town budgets, village expenses are primarily included within one general fund and billed to all village property owners based on the value of their property.
+Some villages have independent water and sanitation services, and others contract other governments for these services.
 There are no separate funds or property tax levies for highway expenses.